 After spending a week in Copenhagen last spring, I knew I want to see more of Scandinavia.
-So I’ve choose its capital, Stockholm, to be my next destination!
+So I’ve chosen its capital, Stockholm, to be my next destination!

 Stockholm was a city I knew I’ll fell in love with immediately.
 Combination of beautiful historical architecture and a city on a sea (located on 14 islands) was a winning combination for me.
 I’ve enjoyed so much in my four days in Stockholm!
 And well, here’s my travel diary.